Test-Time Mixup Augmentation for Data and Class-Specific Uncertainty Estimation in Deep Learning Image Classification: Experiments

-Fig.~\ref{fig:hist_cifar100} illustrates histograms of the aleatoric uncertainty for correct and incorrect test data for TTA, MCDO, and the proposed TTMA-DU.
-For TTA and MCDO, many correct samples are distributed in the lowest uncertainty region at [0,0.05), and also in the higher uncertainty region, making it difficult to differentiate between correct and incorrect samples.
-In contrast, the proposed TTMA-DU shows almost no incorrect samples in the lowest uncertainty region at [0,0.05) and a shift of the overall distribution to the higher uncertainty region, making it relatively more distinguishable compared to other methods.
-Additionally, using the TTMA-DU with a threshold of less than 0.2, 100\% accurate predictions can be obtained through uncertainty thresholding.
+Fig.~\ref{fig:hist_cifar100} shows histograms of the aleatoric uncertainty for correct and incorrect test data for TTA, MCDO, and the proposed TTMA-DU.
+In both TTA and MCDO, correct and incorrect test data range the spectrum from the lowest to the highest uncertainty values, making it difficult to distinguish between correct and incorrect predictions with these uncertainty measures.
+In contrast, TTMA-DU shows almost no incorrect test data in the lowest uncertainty area and a shift of the overall distribution to the higher uncertainty area, making it more distinguishable compared to the other methods.
+Moreover, we can extract 100\% accurate predictions by selecting the test data with a TTMA-DU value less than 0.2.

-Fig.~\ref{fig:arc_cifar100} illustrates the accuracy-rejection curves for (a) different uncertainty estimation methods, and with (b) different values of $\alpha$, and (c) different values of $K$ with the proposed TTMA-DU method.
-Table~\ref{table:result_cifar100} summarizes the rejection accuracy for the proposed and comparative methods.
-In Fig.\ref{fig:arc_cifar100} (a), TTA shows a curve that increases steeply from a low 0\% rejection accuracy, whereas MCDO shows a curve that is saturated at 50\% rejection accuracy.
+Fig.~\ref{fig:arc_cifar100} shows the accuracy-rejection curves for (a) different uncertainty estimation methods, (b) different values of $\alpha$, and (c) different values of $K$ with the proposed TTMA-DU method.
+Table~\ref{table:result_cifar100} summarizes the rejection accuracy for the proposed and the baseline methods.
+In Fig.~\ref{fig:arc_cifar100} (a), TTA shows a curve that increases steeply from a low 0\% rejection accuracy, while MCDO shows a curve that saturates at 50\% rejection accuracy.
 In contrast, the proposed TTMA-DU method starts with a similar 0\% rejection accuracy to MCDO, but shows a curve that increases monotonically as the rejection rate increases, achieving the highest 95\% rejection accuracy.
-In Fig.\ref{fig:arc_cifar100} (b), it can be observed that TTMA-DU with a mixup weight parameter $\alpha=0.2$ achieves the highest 95\% rejection accuracy compared to other choices of $\alpha$.
-Fig.\ref{fig:arc_cifar100} (c) indicates that the accuracy-rejection characteristics of the proposed TTMA-DU are relatively less affected by the number of mixup samples $K$.
-Similar to the ISIC results, the proposed TTMA-DU shows improved performance in distinguishing correct predictions from incorrect predictions in natural image classification, compared to TTA and MCDO.
+In Fig.~\ref{fig:arc_cifar100} (b), it can be observed that TTMA-DU with a mixup weight parameter $\alpha$=0.2 achieves the highest 95\% rejection accuracy compared to other choices of $\alpha$.
+Fig.~\ref{fig:arc_cifar100} (c) indicates that the accuracy-rejection characteristics of the proposed TTMA-DU are relatively less affected by the number of mixup samples $K$.